Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy: Introduction

-Here we present multi-epoch optical spectroscopic observations of 3I obtained with 2-m class telescopes following perihelion, allowing us to directly trace the temporal evolution of the coma composition during the outbound phase.
+Taken together, these studies established an unusual and evolving picture of the coma composition of 3I.
+However, most of them were effectively snapshots obtained at isolated epochs, making it difficult to understand how the coma of 3I changed in detail over time.
+Multi-epoch observations are therefore essential.
+To directly track its post-perihelion evolution, we present multi-epoch optical spectroscopic observations of 3I obtained with 2-m class telescopes after perihelion, allowing us to directly trace the temporal evolution of the coma composition during the outbound phase.
 The observation and data reduction are described in Section \ref{sec:obs}.
 The reduced spectra are modeled and analyzed in Section \ref{sec:analysis}.
 The results are discussed in Section \ref{sec:dis} and summarized in Section \ref{sec:sum}.